 We’re in the habit of telling people when they ask that it will last at least as long as any store-bought bar since you’ll be using it in the same manner as you used the store-bought bar.

 The main thing to pay attention to is: Where does the soap set between showers?
 Ours sets in a wire basket that hangs from the shower pipe that comes out of the wall.
 That way, between showers the soap can drip dry and stay dry until its next use.
 Soap that sets in a soap holder that has water in it will melt away in short order.

 No, we don’t use any animal fats to make our soap.
 The only fats we use to make our soap are vegetable fats.
-They are: Olive Oil, Palm Oil, Coconut Oil, Soybean Oil, and Sunflower Oil as well as Shea Butter.
+They are: Olive Oil, Palm Oil, Coconut Oil, Sweet Almond Oil, and Sunflower Oil as well as Shea Butter.
 You could say it’s Vegan Soap.

 If you store our soap in a cool dry environment like, a linen closet that’s not located in a bathroom or a clothes drawer it should keep indefinitely.
 When the bar is stored in a cool, dry, environment it continues to harden which can make it last even longer in the shower.
 There will be an eventual fading of the bar’s fragrance over time but this will in no way compromise the luxurious properties of the soap when used.